 - Do you have the domain name secured or will you need assistance with domain registration?

-- Do you need other special features like social media channels created or advanced SEO?
+- Do you need other special features like “white paper downloads” or advanced SEO (Search Engine Optimization)?

 In a quick telephone call that typically last less than 15 minutes I can gather enough information to give anyone an accurate projected cost for their website project.
 Call 229-234-0181 for a free, no obligation, website telephone consultation.
 You can also use the contact form on the bottom of this page to request a FREE website consultation or a project quote.